Cucuteni–Trypillia culture: Late period (3500–3000 BC)

 During the late period, the Cucuteni–Trypillia territory expanded to include the Volyn region in northwest Ukraine, the Sluch and Horyn Rivers in northern Ukraine and along both banks of the Dnipro river near Kyiv.
 Members of the Cucuteni–Trypillia culture who lived along the coastal regions near the Black Sea came into contact with other cultures.
-Animal husbandry increased in importance, as hunting diminished; horses also became more important.
+Animal husbandry increased in importance, as hunting diminished.
+Horses also became more important.

 Outlying communities were established on the Don and Volga rivers in present-day Russia.
 Dwellings were constructed differently from previous periods, and a new rope-like design replaced the older spiral-patterned designs on the pottery.
 Different forms of ritual burial were developed where the deceased were interred in the ground with elaborate burial rituals.
 An increasingly larger number of Bronze Age artefacts originating from other lands were found as the end of the Cucuteni–Trypillia culture drew near.

 Decline and end

 There is a debate among scholars regarding how the end of the Cucuteni–Trypillia culture took place.

-According to some proponents of the Kurgan hypothesis of the origin of Proto-Indo-Europeans, and in particular the archaeologist Marija Gimbutas, in her article "Notes on the chronology and expansion of the Pit-grave culture" (1961, later expanded by her and others), the Cucuteni–Trypillia culture was destroyed by force.
-Arguing from archaeological and linguistic evidence, Gimbutas concluded that the people of the Kurgan culture (a term grouping the Yamnaya culture and its predecessors) of the Pontic–Caspian steppe, being most likely speakers of the Proto-Indo-European language, effectively destroyed the Cucuteni–Trypillia culture in a series of invasions undertaken during their expansion to the west.
-Based on this archaeological evidence Gimbutas saw distinct cultural differences between the patriarchal, warlike Kurgan culture and the more peaceful egalitarian Cucuteni–Trypillia culture, which she argued was a significant component of the "Old European cultures" which finally met extinction in a process visible in the progressing appearance of fortified settlements, hillforts and the graves of warrior-chieftains, as well as in the religious transformation from the matriarchy to patriarchy, in a correlated east–west movement.
+According to some proponents of the Kurgan hypothesis of the origin of Proto-Indo-Europeans, and in particular the archaeologist Marija Gimbutas, in her 1961 article "Notes on the chronology and expansion of the Pit-grave culture", later expanded by her and others, the Cucuteni–Trypillia culture was destroyed by force.
+Arguing from archaeological and linguistic evidence, Gimbutas concluded that the people of the Kurgan culture, a term grouping the Yamnaya culture and its predecessors of the Pontic–Caspian steppe, being most likely speakers of the Proto-Indo-European language, effectively destroyed the Cucuteni–Trypillia culture in a series of invasions undertaken during their expansion to the west.

+Based on this archaeological evidence, Gimbutas saw distinct cultural differences between the patriarchal, warlike Kurgan culture and the more peaceful egalitarian Cucuteni–Trypillia culture, which she argued was a significant component of the "Old European cultures" which finally met extinction in a process visible in the progressing appearance of fortified settlements, hillforts and the graves of warrior-chieftains, and in the religious transformation from the matriarchy to patriarchy, in a correlated east–west movement.

 In this, "the process of Indo-Europeanization was a cultural, not a physical, transformation and must be understood as a military victory in terms of successfully imposing a new administrative system, language, and religion upon the indigenous groups.
-Accordingly, these proponents of the Kurgan hypothesis hold that this invasion took place during the third wave of Kurgan expansion between 3000–2800 BC, permanently ending the Cucuteni–Trypillia culture.
+These proponents of the Kurgan hypothesis hold that this invasion took place during the third wave of Kurgan expansion between 3000–2800 BC, permanently ending the Cucuteni–Trypillia culture.
 The theory "may find corroboration in the frequent evidence of violent death discovered in Verteba cave".